University of Southern Mississippi: 21st century

-The university experienced an unexpected, highly publicized drop from "Tier 3" to "Tier 4" in the U.S. News & World Report college rankings beginning in the 2004 edition.
+The university experienced an unexpected, highly publicized drop from "Tier 3" to "Tier 4" in the U.S. News & World Report college rankings in 2004.
 This roughly coincided with the height of the Shelby Thames controversy, when he fired tenured professors for "dissension".
-Several organizations scrutinized the legality of his actions, as tenure was designed to protect academic independence.
-In 2004, the USM Faculty Senate expressed their grievances to Thames after the allegations were heard.
+Several organizations scrutinized his actions' legality, as tenure is designed to protect academic independence.
+In 2004, the USM Faculty Senate expressed its grievances to Thames after the allegations were heard.
 The Faculty Senate later published a review of the Thames Administration describing its controversies.
 After Thames resigned, by 2009, U.S. News & World Report again ranked the university as in the upper portion of "Tier 3.".
 In the 2011 U.S. News & World Report College ranking, USM was in the "Tier 2".
 In 2016, USM was ranked by U.S. News & World Report 125th in national public universities and 220th in national universities.

 USM is also ranked highly by Washington Monthly, which has criticized rankings by U.S. News & World Report and developed its own system.
-These rankings attempt to make a more holistic assessment of an institution's value; USM ranked 98th out of 245 doctoral institutions.
-This was the highest ranking of any school in Mississippi.
-As of 2018, Washington Monthly ranked USM 235th in national universities overall.
+These rankings attempt to make a more holistic assessment of an institution's value; USM ranked 98th out of 245 doctoral institutions, the highest ranking of any school in Mississippi.
+As of 2018, Washington Monthly ranked USM 235th overall nationally.

 On February 10, 2013, an EF4 wedge tornado tore through the Southern Miss campus, causing tens of millions of dollars in damage.
-The tornado formed in western Hattiesburg and continued into Southwestern Alabama.
-The tornado destroyed two buildings and damaged six others.
-As most students were away for Mardi Gras break and there were advanced warnings of the tornado, there were no fatalities and few injuries on campus.
+It formed in western Hattiesburg and continued into southwestern Alabama, destroying two buildings and damaging six others.
+As most students were away for Mardi Gras break and there were warnings of the tornado, there were no fatalities and few injuries on campus.

 In June 2015 Southern Miss released a statement on the removal of the Mississippi state flag from all USM campuses.
-Later that year on October 25, 2015, university president Rodney D. Bennett released another statement, announcing that the university would only raise flags that he felt united all students.
-Since the removal of the state flag, protests to bring back the flag have become common Sunday occurrence on the Hattiesburg campus.
+On October 25, 2015, university president Rodney D. Bennett released another statement announcing that the university would only raise flags that he felt united all students.
+Since the removal of the state flag, protests to bring it back have become common Sunday occurrences on the Hattiesburg campus.

 Golden Eagle logo dispute

-In 2003, Southern Miss replaced their attack eagle logo from the 1990s with an eagle head logo.
-Two years later, when Southern Miss attempted to trademark the new logo, the University of Iowa filed against it, for they believed it looked too similar to their Hawkeyes logo.
+In 2003, Southern Miss replaced its attack eagle logo from the 1990s with an eagle head logo.
+Two years later, when Southern Miss attempted to trademark the new logo, the University of Iowa filed against it, believing it too similar to its Hawkeyes logo.
 The new logo was very popular, and was placed on sports venues, advertising, and all merchandise.
 In August 2011, the US Patent and Trademark Office denied the trademark.
 In 2014, Southern Miss revealed a new logo that was a redesigned version of the 2003 logo.
-This new logo was copyrighted and has mostly replaced the 2003 logo.
+This logo was copyrighted and has mostly replaced the 2003 logo.